Rayckey/ActuatorController_ROS/README.md

 ```
 $ roscore
 ```
-The most common way to start the ROS node is to use rosrun, open a new terminal and start the node:
+The most common way to start the ROS node is to use `rosrun`, open a new terminal and start the node:
 ```
 $ rosrun actuatorcontroller_ros innfos_actuator
 ```